dan-snelson/Internal-Beta-Test-Program/README.md

 ### Opt-out > Files and Processes > Execute Command

-A slight variation on the opt-in one-liner, if a user opts-out of our interal Beta Test program, we'll _also_ remove them from Apple's.
+A slight variation on the opt-in one-liner, if a user opts-out of our internal Beta Test program, we'll _also_ remove them from Apple's.
 (Bbbbbuuuwwwahahahah!!!)

 Add to the **Files and Processes > Execute Command** Payload for your Opt-out policy:

 `/System/Library/PrivateFrameworks/Seeding.framework/Versions/A/Resources/seedutil unenroll ; /bin/rm -v /Library/Application\ Support/JAMF/Receipts/macOSDeveloperBetaAccessUtility.pkg ; /usr/bin/su \- "`/usr/bin/stat -f%Su /dev/console`" -c "/usr/bin/osascript -e 'tell application \"Self Service\" to activate' -e 'tell application \"System Events\" to key code 53' -e 'tell application \"System Events\" to keystroke \"r\" using {command down}'" ; /usr/local/bin/jamf recon`

-(Special thanks to Kyle Flater @kfbbt) for his racing-stripe of including the Escape key in case the user was viewing the Self Service Description.)
+(Special thanks to Kyle Flater, @floeter, for his racing-stripe of including the Escape key in case the user was viewing the Self Service Description.)

 ### Privacy Preferences Policy Control settings